subpair/habit_tracker/README.md

 ```
 0 Shows the menu again \
 1 Shows all habits with all their details in a table\
-2 Shows all habits that share the same periodicity in table after entering the periodicity \
+2 Shows all habits that share the same periodicity in a table after entering the periodicity \
 3 Show the longest running streak of all habits and which habit this is\
-4 Show the longest running streak of a specific habit after entering a habit name\
+4 Show the longest running streak of a specific habit after entering a habit's name\
 5 Show how much time was invested into a specific habit after entering its name\
 8 Return to the main menu

 #### Show all currently tracked habits
-This displays all habits and their details in a tabulator form.
+This displays all habits and their details in a tabular form.
 ```console
 Showing all currently tracked habits:
 There are currently 6 habits: